Introducing our Board

 Corey has been on the West Seattle Food Bank Board since 2006.
 Corey earned his undergraduate degree from Pacific Lutheran University in 1993 and received his MBA in 2000 from University of Phoenix.
 A resident of West Seattle since 2002, he enjoys spending time with his wife and two kids.
 Corey works for JP Morgan Chase.

-her two sons, helping her husband manage his retail business and for the last 11 years managing her own real estate business.
+Cara Mohammadian joined the WSFB board in 2005 after becoming inspired by the forward looking, dynamic nature of the board.
+She has been busy the last 22 years raising her two sons, helping her husband manage his retail business and for the last 11 years managing her own real estate business.
 She most recently joined the CoHo Team of Windermere Agents, where she and her colleagues donate time and a significant portion of their earnings to support community development and affordable housing.
-She has a BA in Political Science from the University of Washington and spent her “pre-children” life, working in the social service arena , traveling and generally trying to have fun
+She has a BA in Political Science from the University of Washington and spent her “pre-children” life, working in the social service arena , traveling and generally trying to have fun.

 Director, Pete Spalding